puppetlabs/puppet-docs/source/puppet/3/reference/ruby_dsl_statements_expressions.markdown

 </table>

-Lookup by name is supported, but the Ruby DSL has no syntax for [collecting exported resources](lang_collectors.html) based on other attributes.
+Lookup by name is supported, but the Puppet Ruby DSL has no syntax for [collecting exported resources](lang_collectors.html) based on other attributes.

 ## Access to Puppet Variables